smagt/smagt.github.io/Akwaeke Emezi, You made a fool of death with your beauty.md

 ---
-parent: book I've read
-blog: true
-title: Ezemi, Akwaeke / You Made a Fool of Death with Your Beauty
+title: You Made a Fool of Death with Your Beauty
+subtitle: A Novel
 author: Ezemi, Akwaeke
 publisher: Simon and Schuster
 totalPage: 288